project-calavera/express-nodemailer-skeleton/README.md

-# express-skeleton
+# express-nodemailer-skeleton

-A starter skeleton for Expressjs based apps and websites
+A starter skeleton for Expressjs based apps and websites with a send mail requirement